limeunhee/Trail-stats-analysis/README.md

 ## Exploratory Data Analysis

-The trails star rating distribution is left skewed with over 91% of the trails having 4 or higher star ratings[Figure 2].
+The trails star rating distribution is left skewed with over 91% of the trails having 4 or higher star ratings [Figure 2].
 Less than 3% of the trails had 3 or less stars.
-This could be due to i) the fact that trails are generally free (unlike goods and services which are paid) ii) a self selection of people who go on hikes and write reviews on trail review app/website.
+This could be due to:
+1. the fact that trails are generally free (unlike goods and services which are paid)
+2. a self selection of people who go on hikes and write reviews on trail review app/website.

 <p align="center">
   <img src="./images/star_rating_histogram.png" width=400/>